Points-of-Tango/points-of-tango.github.io/events.md

 *Note: After creating International events, an admin has to validate it before the organiser can continue with the upload.*

 Listed below are all different types of information which can be added to the event.
-There is no distiction on International or Local Events respecting on the data to be added, both scopes can add exactly the same amount of information, this is described in the next points:
+There is no distinction on International or Local Events respecting on the data to be added, both scopes can add exactly the same amount of information, this is described in the next points:

 ### D.1.
 Main Event Details information.